scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 #Jump( downloads \Diamond Downloads
 # \Diamond Downloads
 Where to get things from)
-#Jump( gitwrapping \Diamond GitWrap
-# \Diamond GitWrap
-Host your diagrams at GitHub.
-The web pages are created dynamically when you view them, based on the spec held at GitHub.
-When you push to GitHub, you update your site.)
 #Jump( snippet \Diamond Snippet
 # \Diamond Snippet
 Include diagrams using this snippet)